wzpabc/autogen/README.md

 ![Image text](images/snapshot6.png)

-#### then testing
+#### then, testing

-sql below in your database, pick up the one works ,to make sure ./src/main/resources/sql/mysql_config_controller.sql is correct
+pase the sql script below in your database, pick up the one works ,to make sure ./src/main/resources/sql/mysql_config_controller.sql is correct

 * for mariadb and mysql
 ```mysql